-3.1 | Data and sample
+3.1.
+Data and Sample

-The data in this study are divided into two categories: financial and nonfinancial.
+The data in this study is divided into two categories: financial and non-financial.
 The former was obtained by extracting information from DataStream and Worldscope Database, whereas the latter, including corporate governance data, political connections, was collected manually from companies' annual reports and websites, and Google searches.
 The first data set was gathered by reviewing profile information in the company's annual report, which was obtained by downloading it from www.idx.co.id.
 If this information was not available, an information search was conducted through the company's website using the Google search engine.